FIFA World Cup 2018: 9 World Cup predictions that should be on your radar

 Neymar

 It usually takes about six goals to secure this prize.
-A cursory glance of Brazil’s group opponents and their potential route to the final makes one of their attackers a good bet.
+A cursory glance at Brazil’s group opponents and their potential route to the final makes one of their attackers a good bet.
 I could pick Gabriel Jesus here, but I struggle to look past Neymar.

 Golden Ball